Na Zare: Music video

 There are several videos associated with the song.
 One music video was previously shown on the TV program Vzglyad.
 In addition, a concert recording was made of the group performing "Na zare" for Rok i vokrug nego («Рок и вокруг него»), a 1987 teleconference between Moscow and Leningrad.

 Another music video for the song was filmed in 1987, but remained unreleased until 2019, as the musicians had been unsatisfied with the results.
 Parastaev found the video in his archives and restored it with the help of the original director, Mikhail Makarenkov.
 Parastaev uploaded the video to his YouTube channel on 5 April 2019.
 The video received almost half a million views within a day, and YouTube suspended Parastaev's channel for alleged violation of its community guidelines.
 On 9 April 2019, the channel was restored.

 Cover versions

+Russian electronic project «Antenn MC & DJ Jamm» released a cover (under title "V nebesah") on debut album of the same name in 1996.

 The Moscow rock group MAD DOG (МЭД ДОГ) released a cover in 2001.

 Yevgeni Grishkovetz, performing with the group Bigudi (Бигуди) and Brainstorm's vocalist, Renārs Kaupers, covered the song in 2007 adding some lyrics about his nostalgic feelings and the song's influence.

 On 30 December 2018, the singer-songwriter Monetochka performed a cover of the song on the late-night talk show Evening Urgant.

 The rapper Basta released a cover in October 2019.

 Synthwave band Shades of Thunder released a cover in June 2021.

 In 2022, Swedish rapper Yung Lean and English singer-songwriter FKA Twigs released the song "Bliss", featured on the mixtape Stardust, which heavily samples the song.